franck-armand/franck225-coder/README.md

 <hr>

 ## 🔭 I'm currently working on
+- Building a portfolio and documenting my projects
 - A mobile application payement system
 - A group project with other developpers
 - An AI & Data science tutorial project